motiondeveloper/eKeys/README.md

 This project is licensed under the terms of the GNU GPLv3 license.
 In summary:

 > Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

+## Contact

+Bugs, issues and feature requests can be submitted by filing an [issue](https://github.com/motiondeveloper/ekeys/issues) on Github.
+For everything else, feel free to reach out to [@modeveloper](https://twitter.com/modeveloper) on twitter.